About St Patrick's College

 A Safe & Caring Environment

-Access to an educational advisor and counsellor also supports students in achieving their goals during their time at Mercy College.
+Access to an educational advisor and counsellor also supports students in achieving their goals during their time at St Patrick's College.

 Approach to Learning